Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 07.15.27 UTC
+- WIB: Sabtu, 4 Oktober 2025 07.16.58 UTC
-- WITA: Sabtu, 4 Oktober 2025 08.15.27 UTC
+- WITA: Sabtu, 4 Oktober 2025 08.16.58 UTC
-- WIT: Sabtu, 4 Oktober 2025 09.15.27 UTC
+- WIT: Sabtu, 4 Oktober 2025 09.16.58 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

 Kategori: friendship